rickosborne/cascades/md/18-2-8-daybreak.md

 "Is everything all right?" he asked.
 "Still not feeling well?"

-I realized that I had a death grip on the edge of the countertop and my eyes were darting all over the place.
+I realized that I had a death grip on the edge of the counter top and my eyes were darting all over the place.
-I must look like a crazy person.
+I must look on edge.

 "Yeah, I'm fine.
 It's just been a long flight."